airladon/FigureOne/docs/api/tutorials/shapes3d/shapes3d.md

 #### Scene

 In FigureOne shapes are created in a space.
-The `Scene` then defines how we present those shapes to the user, or what portion of space gets shown to the user.
+The `Scene` then defines how the shapes are presented to the user (what portion of space gets shown to the user).

 ##### Two Dimensions
 In two dimensions the Scene simply defines the range of x and y values that will be shown.
 Four properties are used for this: